elastic/eui/wiki/component-development.md

-# Component Development
+# Component development

 For information on how to design components, see the [component design docs][component-design].

 Before working with EUI components or creating new ones, you may want to run a local server for the [documentation site][docs].
 This is where we demonstrate how the components in our design system work.

-## Launching the Documentation Server
+## Launching the documentation server

 To view interactive documentation, start the development server using the command below.